maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 case class User(name: String, age: Int) extends Visitor // User like before, but extending Visitor case object AnonymousVisitor extends Visitor // A user that is not registered visiting our website

-// Btw. in scala 3 you can write sealed traits also with the new enum syntax which is super lean: enum Visitor {
+// Btw. in Scala 3 you can write sealed traits also with the new enum syntax which is super lean: enum Visitor {
   case User(name: String, age: Int) case AnonymousVisitor